GoXendo/slate/source/index.md

-## Get a specific Service connection
+## Get a specific Service description

-> Retrieve a specific service connection for an authenticated user.
+> Retrieve a specific service description and status for an authenticated user.
 Service descriptions include display names and current indexing state:

 ```shell
 curl -X GET "https://xen.do/api/v1/user-service/274/"